Higan (emulator): Author

-Higan was developed by American software engineer David Kirk Ginder (February 21, 1983 - June 27, 2021), known as Near and formerly as byuu.
-Near started out in the emulation scene as an amateur programmer, translating Japanese video-game ROM images at the age of 14, and one year later developed a tool for displaying resized text font in games.
-After that, a patching assembler called "xas" would follow, which streamlined the ROM-translation process.
+Higan was developed by American software engineer David Kirk Ginder, known as Near and formerly as byuu.
+Near started out in the emulation scene as an amateur programmer, translating Japanese video-game ROM images in 1998, at the age of 14, and one year later developed a tool for displaying resized text font in games.
+After that, a patching assembler called "xkas" would follow, which streamlined the ROM-translation process.
 The development of bsnes was triggered by bugs during translation of Super Famicom game Der Langrisser that would only appear on the original hardware but not on 2004-era Super NES emulators; as such, the aim of bsnes was for accurate emulation.

-Near contributed to the translation of the Nintendo RPG Mother 3 and to the improvement of the emulator Snes9x.
-They also engaged extensively in creating faithful copies of Super NES games for preservation.

-In 2019, Near retreated from the emulation scene, after "a series of escalating privacy intrusions and targeted Internet harassment" affected their mental health.

-In February 2021, Near released a new translation for the Super Famicom game Bahamut Lagoon, a passion project that they had attempted multiple times since 1998.
-This is also the game where Near's former pseudonym of byuu comes from.

-On June 27, 2021, Near posted a suicide note on Twitter, claiming that they had faced extensive harassment from the website Kiwi Farms.
-Héctor Martín Cantero later announced he had confirmed Near's death with the police.
-One month later, their death was confirmed by their employer to USA Today.
-Near was 38 years old and identified as non-binary.
+Near died in 2021.

 Reception

 In 2008, British Internet magazine Webuser recommended bsnes for "some fun old-school gaming".
 In 2009, Japanese game magazine GameLabo recommended it for "those seeking a realistic playing experience".

 In 2017, components of higan's source code were used to emulate the vintage text-to-speech computer used by physicist Stephen Hawking, after the original hardware began showing signs of wear.
 Hawking would continue using this emulator to converse with others until his death in 2018.